SoumyaShreeram/Qubit/README.md

 # Qubit
+## Studying Qubit Interactions with Multimode Cavities Using QuTiP

+*Abstract*
 The project uses QuTiP, a quantum computing framework, to simulate interactions between two-qubits coupled with each other via three resonators.
 The main aim of this project is to build a machinery of techniques to understand complex qubit-cavity interactions using QuTiP’s